 The types and extent of reporting from the SIEM depend on the chosen SIEM products, but generally is comprised of metrics and aggregated counts of types of events.

-For example, LogRhythm, a top SIEM product and Novacoast partner, includes over 100 predefined reports on user activity alone, such as account management activity, applications accessed by user, top suspicious users, new account summary and terminated account summary.
+For example, LogRhythm, a top SIEM product and Novacoast partner, includes over 100 predefined reports on user activity alone.
+These include account management activity, applications accessed by user, top suspicious users, new account summary, and terminated account summary.
 These reports can give admins visibility into suspicious network user behavior.

 Reports are designed based on customer objective and need.
 Novacoast can provide a standard menu of SIEM reports or work with customers to define custom ones.

 Depending on the Managed Services agreement, a periodic status call may be a part of Co-Managed SIEM.
 This allows an opportunity for a SOC 2 Analyst to give a status presentation on all related topics, from configuration to incidents and metrics.

 Responsibility assignment is part of the new customer onboarding process, and is a crucial step in defining who does what in all phases of operations.